fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

+= Unreleased =

+* Improved: Compatibility with plugin WooCommerce Stripe Payment Gateway - by WooCommerce, will now show Express Checkout section if the Stripe payment gateway is not available.

 = 1.4.3 - 2022-01-12 =

 * Added: New actions `fc_checkout_header_widgets_inside_before` and `fc_checkout_header_widgets_inside_after` to add content inside the checkout header widget area via PHP code.